jeremyben/reflet/express/MIGRATION.md

   Use the signature `(myMapper, [{ handler: myMiddleware, dedupe: true }])` instead of `(myMapper, myMiddleware, true)`.

 * "@reflet/http" is now a required peer dependency.

+* "reflect-metadata" is no longer needed as a peer dependency.